Skip to content

 Secondary indices use fragment bitmaps to track which row IDs remain valid:

-Without Row ID Updates:
+Without Row Updates:

 String Index on column "str":